aws-samples/serverless-patterns/eventbridge-schedule-to-lambda-cdk-java/README.md

 # Amazon Eventbridge Schedule to Invoke AWS Lambda

 The application creates an Eventbridge Schedule for every 5 minutes that invokes a Lambda function.
-The function in this example uses the Java11 runtime.
+The function in this example uses the Java runtime.
 For more information on Amazon EventBridge Scheduler, please see the [User Guide](https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html).

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.